 Often, shoulder instability can be treated using nonsurgical methods, including activity modification, anti-inflammatory medication, and physical therapy.
 However, surgery may be necessary to repair torn or stretched ligaments within your joint so that they can better hold your joint in place.
 The shoulder doctors at Barrington Orthopedic Specialists say shoulder instability may be treated during a minimally invasive shoulder arthroscopy procedure, but on occasion, patients may require an open surgery to repair the damaged ligaments.

-For additional information on shoulder injuries or to schedule an appointment, contact the doctors at Barrington Orthopedic Specialists by calling 847.230.9146 or click here to request an appointment online.
+For additional information on shoulder injuries or to schedule an appointment, contact the doctors at Barrington Orthopedic Specialists.